This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Street tacos, with the explosion of food carts and trucks, have become quite the food trend.
 Slow Cooker Korean Street Tacos are bursting with complex flavors - sriracha, ginger, garlic, tender beef, bright acidity...

-A young entrepreneur contacted me about their new small-batch craft Korean sauces.
+I originally developed this recipe when a young entrepreneur contacted me about their new small-batch craft Korean sauces.
 I was so excited to try their Barrel Aged Sriracha and Srirachup.
 They offered to send me some.
 In return, I agreed to develop a recipe that featured their sauces in a unique and creative way.
 Thus the planning began.

 I enthusiastically used their sriracha in my Buffalo Chicken Panini, and later in my Spicy Sesame Green Beans.
 You are probably familiar with mass-produced sriracha that tastes like vinegar and hot chiles (similar to Tabasco).
 It's a good condiment, but simple and non-distinct.
 There are far better ones out there!